 In the summer of 1979 I became a punk.
 That summer, Timmy Ramone was born.

-RELATED: The KFAI "Modern Music" show is back on the air!
+RELATED: The KFAI "Modern Music" show from August 1979

 This didn't happen all at once.
 The first seeds were planted about a year earlier when I happened to catch a couple of interesting LPs on the "Late Night Album Hour" on KQRS-FM (a local radio program that played an entire album, start to finish, and was a valuable service to people with cassette recorders).
 The two LPs I remember best from that time were Parallel Lines by Blondie (broadcast months before "Heart of Glass" became a hit) and A Tonic for the Troops, the second album by Ireland's Boomtown Rats.
 I became a big fan of both groups.
 This was a few months after I heard Patti Smith's Radio Ethiopia, which I borrowed from a local public library (believe it or not), and after seeing her perform live at the State Theater in Minneapolis in March of 1978 (my late buddy, Moldy Ramone, was there, along with my brother and three other friends).